Gougnaf/cliche/README.md

 ![Cliche](/Cliche.Fluent/Assets/Images/DesignSampleToRemove2.png)

-Slides of the session will be published ssoon !
+Slides of the session can be accessed on [Speaker Deck](https://speakerdeck.com/cmaneu/fluent-design-system-and-les-nouvelles-interfaces-windows)

 Please remind the source code has been develop for a talk session and may contains bugs.